apoorvb/DL_utils/README.md

 6. ## writing vid
     1. after processing frames from local video file or camera stream, save it as video.
 Using Opencv

-7. ## feedforward
+7. ## 1layer_nn.py
-    1. code for forward pass in 1 layer neural network
+    1. code for single forward and backward pass in 1 layer neural network.